ragmate/ragmate/README.md

 - 🔄 Real-time file change tracking and automatic reindexing.
 - 🔌 Use any external or local LLM and embedding model.
 - 🛡️ Fully local — your code never leaves your machine.

 ---

+## 👤 Who is this for?

+- Developers already using JetBrains AI Assistant
+- Engineers working with large or legacy codebases
+- Teams needing privacy-focused, local AI tools
+- Anyone frustrated by AI that “doesn't know the code”

+---